Templier/desktopx/Plugins/DXVolumeControl/Docs/Readme.txt

 DXVolumeControl plugin for DesktopX
- (c) 2007 Julien TEMPLIER aka Littleboy
+ Copyright 2007-2008, Julien TEMPLIER aka Littleboy
 ---------------------------------------

 The DXVolumeControl plugin adds support for master volume control on